Now Reading

 10. Burn After Reading (2008)

-It revolves around a group of impulsive people whose stupid decisions leave a trail of bloodshed.
-The marvelous ensemble cast features George Clooney, Tilda Swinton, Frances McDormand, J.K.
+The film centers around a group of impulsive people whose stupid decisions leave a trail of bloodshed.
+The marvelous ensemble cast features George Clooney, Brad Pitt, Tilda Swinton, Frances McDormand, J.K.
 Simmons, and John Malkovich.
-But the chief scene-stealer was Brad Pitt whose character sets off the unsolvable chaos.
+But the scene-stealer was Brad Pitt whose character sets off the unsolvable chaos.

 Perhaps, Burn After Reading is one of Coen Brothers’ most nihilistic works which explores the unpleasant aspects of humanity, especially greed.
-The Coen Brothers have flirted with black comedy in films like The Big Lebowski and Fargo.
-While they don’t reach the mastery exhibited in those films, Burn After Reading is their robust political work.
+Joel and Ethan Coen have flirted with black comedy in films like The Big Lebowski and Fargo.
+While they don’t reach the mastery exhibited in those films, Burn After Reading is their most robust political work.
 It is unsettlingly relatable, particularly in this era of wide-spread paranoia and surveillance.

 9. Miller’s Crossing (1990)